espressomd/espresso/doc/sphinx/advanced_methods.rst

 | ``OifCell.append_point_data_to_vtk``\ (*filename.vtk*, *dataname*,
-  **data**, *firstAppend*) - outputs the specified scalar **data** to an existing :math:`filename.vtk`.
-This is useful for ParaView visualisation of local velocity magnitudes, magnitudes of forces, etc. in the meshnodes and can be shown in ParaView by selecting the :math:`dataname` in the :math:`Properties` toolbar.
-It is possible to consecutively write multiple datasets into one :math:`filename.vtk`.
+  **data**, *firstAppend*) - outputs the specified scalar **data** to an existing *filename.vtk*.
+This is useful for ParaView visualisation of local velocity magnitudes, magnitudes of forces, etc. in the meshnodes and can be shown in ParaView by selecting the *dataname* in the *Properties* toolbar.
+It is possible to consecutively write multiple datasets into one *filename.vtk*.
-  For the first one, the :math:`firstAppend` parameter is set to :math:`True`, for the following datasets, it needs to be set to :math:`False`.
+  For the first one, the *firstAppend* parameter is set to *True*, for the following datasets, it needs to be set to *False*.
 This is to ensure the proper structure of the output file.

 | ``OifCell.output_raw_data``\ (*filename*, **rawdata**) - outputs the